 Supply chain and logistics

-Ever wondered where all of that digital information is stored?
-Data centers (AKA, buildings that house computer systems and telecommunications) play an important role in multiple industries by storing information and consulting on disaster preparedness and recovery for large corporations.
+Ever wondered where all of our digital information is stored?
+Data centers (AKA buildings that house computer systems and telecommunications) play an important role in multiple industries by storing information and consulting on disaster preparedness and recovery for large corporations.
 Some Lakeland-area companies include ABC Domes, Cologix, and Inland Fiber & Data.

 Companies like AgAmerica, Allen and Company, and Summit Consulting drive Lakeland’s financial services industry.
 Lockheed Martin employs more than 300 Lakelanders, with their Lakeland office handling all of the company’s back-end accounting.